 The oscilloscope is one of the most used tools for electrical engineers throughout their undergraduate education and in their professional careers.
-This lab is designed to introduce the oscilloscope and programmable power supplies to undergraduates in intro level circuit analysis courses.
-You will be using only the Moku:Go to complete this lab which covers the charging and discharging transients of a capacitor.
-Figure 1 below shows an image of what a measurement in the Moku:Go’s oscilloscope looks like.
+This lab is designed to introduce the oscilloscope and programmable power supplies to undergraduates in intro-level circuit analysis courses.
+You will be using Moku:Go to complete this lab which covers the charging and discharging transients of a capacitor.
+Figure 1 below shows an image of what measurement in Moku:Go’s Oscilloscope looks like.

 Figure 1: Oscilloscope Image

 The first exercise is to become familiar with the expression for a charging capacitors transient voltage.
 Figure 2 below shows a circuit with a charging capacitor and a switch that closes at t = 0s.
 Using KVL, solve for the voltage across the capacitor VC(t).